Treats for horses -the good, the iffy, the bad!

-Before we get started on this topic, let me just get a things off my chest.
+Before we get started on this topic, let me just get a few things off my chest about horses and treats.

 - Some horses (not all) become more trainable and will work hard at learning new things for treats.